Deployment issues relating to account permissions and access keys

 If you have access to the Marketplace account associated with the old key, take the following steps to disable the key:

-- Log in to the Magento Marketplace using the credentials from the old account.
+Log in to the Commerce Marketplace using the credentials from the old account.

 Click the account name in the top-right of the page and select My Profile.